Professional accreditation for translators & interpreters in Australia

 NAATI recognises variations in the German spoken in Austria, Germany and Switzerland: candidates must specify the variety they will use, and will be marked accordingly.

-The authority approves a variety of courses in both the VET –
+The authority endorses a variety of qualifications in both the VET –

 Vocational Education Training, and HE – Higher Education sectors.